 Alison Brown is president of UMMC's Midtown Campus, a community teaching hospital operated as a second campus of the University of Maryland Medical Center.
 In this role she is responsible for the operation of the hospital and its outpatient programs; assuring excellence in patient safety and quality, patient experience, medical staff relations, clinical program development, operational effectiveness, financial management, human resources management and effective community engagement.

-As senior vice president for the University of Maryland Medical System (UMMS).
-She is responsible for leading the health system's comprehensive marketing, communications, media relations and community health services and programs prior to her appointment to UMMC's Midtown Campus.
+Brown was responsible for leading the health system's comprehensive marketing, communications, media relations and community health services and programs prior to her appointment to UMMC's Midtown Campus.

 Prior to joining the Medical System in 1992, Brown was a senior manager in KPMG's national management consulting health care strategy practice.
 Brown earned a Bachelor of Science in Nursing degree from the University of Vermont and a Master of Public Health degree from Johns Hopkins University.
 She has served as adjunct faculty at the Johns Hopkins Bloomberg School of Public Health in the Department of Health Policy and Management.
 She was elected to membership in the Hopkins Chapter of the Delta Omega Honor Society in 2003.